bizzyvinci/sa-cricket/README.md

 Predict South African player's performance in cricket games from 2017 to 2019.

-Work still in progress.
-This is an implimentation of *cricket_journal.pdf*, but with South Africa (not india).
+**Project is closed**.
+This is a small implimentation of *cricket_journal.pdf*, but with South Africa (not india).
-Exploratory analysis of games from 2000 to 2020 would also be performed.
+Exploratory analysis of game victories from 2000 to 2020 was also be performed.

 Folders:
 * data_mining: scripts for extracting and saving data
-* explore: notebooks for exploratory analysis
+* notebook: notebooks for exploratory analysis and Machine learning
+* dataset: datasets in csv and sql format

-All the data has been extracted from espncricinfo.com and saved in sqlite file `sa_cricket.db`.
+All the data has been extracted from [espncricinfo.com](https://www.espncricinfo.com/) and saved in sqlite file `sa_cricket.db`.

 The procedure for extracting their data is as follows:
 * Create database (*create_db.sql*)